 The Chester Challenge

 Designed by the Town of Chester in Warren County, the Chester Challenge encourages hikers to explore the town's expansive regional trail network.
-The Chester Challenge is a more family-friendly hiking challenge, and it was created to appeal to people of all skill levels.
-To complete this hiking challenge and receive a commemorative pin, all you have to do is complete 6 out of 11 designated trails.
+This is more of a family-friendly hiking challenge than others you may come across, and it was created to appeal to hikers of all skill levels.
+To complete this hiking challenge and receive a commemorative pin, you need to complete 6 out of 11 designated trails.

 The Chester Challenge was funded by state grant money awarded to the Town of Chester by Glens Falls Hospital's Health Promotion Center.
 Not only does the challenge help to promote physical fitness and wellness, but it's a great way to explore some of the lesser known trails in the Town of Chester area.